Why we built Funkel

 The price

-Funkel costs roughly five percent of what a lead-gen agency costs and is comparable to volume automation tools.
+Funkel is priced as software, not as a managed lead-gen agency.
 We deliberately did not stack feature flags or tier the product into a six-rung pricing ladder.
-There is one plan, two senders, two agents per app, unlimited campaigns.
-If you need more, you add senders one at a time, at a small predictable cost.
+There is one Growth plan, two senders, two AI agents, and unlimited LinkedIn campaigns.
+If you need more, you add capacity one piece at a time.

 The seven-day free trial is the actual product, not a feature gate.
-Set up your workspace, find your first warm leads, decide whether the radar earns its keep, then pay or do not.
+Set up your workspace, find your first warm leads, decide whether the workflow earns its keep, then pay or do not.

 What we are not promising